Middlewares

 16

-Then add your middleware on the Server by using the right hook:
+Then add your middleware to the Server by using the right hook:

 import {PlatformApplication} from "@tsed/common";